mgechev/angular2-style-guide/README.md

   }
   ```

+* Keep the component templates logicless.

+  *Why?*: Keeping the logic of the components in their controller, instead of template will bring a lot of benefits such as better testability, maintability, reusability.

 * Do not manipulate element referenced within the template.

   *Why?*: This way the application will get tightly coupled to the platform and thus won't be able to run independently from it.
 For instance, a web application injecting native DOM elements won't be able to run in WebWorker, neither be rendered on the server-side.